 “I am deeply humbled by the love my stories and I get.
 It means a lot to me that someone out there is taking out her precious time to give to me and read my story.
 I promise, I will try to be responsible and try not to let you down for the faith and emotions you have invested in me and my stories.
 Thank you from the deepest corners of my heart.
 Love you all …. xoxo”

 “Can I go to Afghanistan and request any other doctor to go to Mexico in my place?”
 Anshuman asked hopefully.

 A huge smile swam on Amanda’s lips on that.
-This was the first time Anshuman had requested for a change in schedule.
-He was not someone who would request changes in the ongoing system, go out of his way to do things for others or subtly stand by someone.
+This was the first time Anshuman had requested for a change in the schedule.
+He was not someone who would request changes in the ongoing system, go out of his way to do things for others, or subtly stand by someone.
 He was just not!

 Right through their college days, Amanda had seen him as reserved and introvert.
 And now, suddenly when she asked him to support her, he offered to go to Afghanistan with her?!

 It came as a huge surprise to her!
 She couldn’t stop grinning as it was hard to believe.
 Was luck really favouring her after all these years of perseverance?